Azure/Copilot-For-Security/Plugins/Community Based Plugins/Purview/eDiscovery/Readme.md

      - Run an estimate of the number of emails and documents in eDiscovery with this Search ID "2xxxxxxx-xxx4-xxxd-4xxx- 5xxxxxxxxxxx" or the Search ID from above
    - Inputs: [Search ID]
+7. Create new eDiscovery ReviewSet:
+   - Example Prompt(s):
+     - Create new ediscoveryReviewSet for the above case id or use this Case ID "1xxxx234-XXXX-XXXX-a1cd- fxxxxxxxxxx0" with the Display Name of "Test-123-reviewset"
+   - Inputs: [Case ID]
+8. Initiate an Export in eDiscovery:
+   - Example Prompt(s):
+     - Use this Case ID "1xxxx234-XXXX-XXXX-a1cd-fxxxxxxxxxx0" or the Case ID from above & this ReviewSetId "dxxxxxxx-xxxx-xxxx-xxxx- xxxxxxxxxxxx" or the ReviewSetId from above and initiate an export
+   - Inputs: [Case ID]
+   - Inputs: [Review Set ID]
+9. Get a list of Case Operation in eDiscovery:
+   - Example Prompt(s):
+     - Use the Case ID from above or use this Case ID "1xxxx234-XXXX-XXXX-a1cd-fxxxxxxxxxx0", get a list of the caseOperation objects and their properties
+   - Inputs: [Case ID]